Scholarships for Vermonters

 Scholarships For Foster-Care Youth

-VSAC administers two scholarship programs created specifically for individuals who are, or were, in foster care under the custody of the Vermont Commissioner of the Department for Children and Families under specified conditions.
+VSAC administers three scholarship programs created specifically for individuals who are, or were, in foster care under the custody of the Vermont Commissioner of the Department for Children and Families under specified conditions.

 - The Emily Lester Vermont Opportunity Scholarship